You might find yourself in a situation where your New Zealand visa is about to expire. If that is the case, we'll help you get an Interim Visa.

 Immigration NZ only grant Interim Visas to people who have applied for temporary visas.

-Interim visas are granted to people in New Zealand whose application for a further temporary visa has not been determined when their previous visa expires.
 Instructions about the currency of interim visas have been amended so that once an interim visa is valid, it will expire 21 days after the further temporary visa application is declined or withdrawn, or after 6 months if the application is not decided (or withdrawn) in that time.